Last Updated on July 15, 2019

 Cobb Angle for Kyphosis

-The angle for kyphosis is measured in a similar manner.
+The angle for kyphosis is measured similarly.
 See the image below.

 References